absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

 ```

 Those routes are the basic ones for any RESTful API architecture.
-Since it happen too often, two special method from the `router` service was created, called `resource` and `apiResource`.
+Since it happens too often, two special methods from the `router` service was created, called `resource` and `apiResource`.

 What they do is basically the same as we did, but automatically.